Jigsaw (Saw character): Characterization

 As a result of his cancer and suicide attempt, John decided to dedicate the rest of his life to teaching people to appreciate their own lives.
-The producers of Saw III and director Bousman see Jigsaw, not as a serial killer, but a "scientist" who is determined to initiate the survival instinct in his "subjects", believing that humanity no longer uses its instinct of survival.
+The producers of Saw III and director Bousman see Jigsaw, not as a serial killer, but a "scientist" who is determined to initiate the survival instinct in his "subjects," believing that humanity no longer uses its instinct of survival.

 While the character's discovery that he has cancer is acknowledged to be the "final straw" that drove him to his actions, Bell has stated in an interview that "His terminal cancer is one of the elements of his life but he's as angry over the fact the world is going to hell in handbasket because it's no longer the survival of the fittest; it's the survival of the mediocre.
 That drives him as much as anything else.
 He doesn't just talk about his frustrations, he does something about them, and he puts himself on the line.
 His cancer was about one element in about 130 elements that caused him to create the world that he's created."

 John is depicted in the Saw films as being extremely cunning and intelligent.
 In Saw: Rebirth, he is depicted doing extensive study in multiple fields to gain knowledge for designing his tests, and recurring director Bousman himself has described Jigsaw as being "extremely educated" in an interview.

+Saw X director Kevin Greutert said bringing Tobin Bell back as Jigsaw was the first thing he wanted out of the film and "to have a little fun with the tropes of the Saw series and maybe not present John Kramer as completely infallible, and, in fact, he stumbles rather badly a few times in this film, but hopefully the sacred aspects of the character remain satisfying for the audience".
+Lane Rozin Phifer writes that Saw X was less focused on traps "and mostly centers around John's complex character, highlighting the hypocrisy of his own work against others doing things that are just as bad, if not, worse."
+Chase Hutchinson writes that the events of the film "essentially birth Jigsaw into the maniac that will carry out even more harebrained torture schemes" and he is granted "a new lease on life" despite remaining sick.